NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 To run global-workflow on CSPs, we need to attach the ``/lustre`` filesystem as a run directory.
 First, we need to add/define our ``/lustre`` filesystem.
-To do so, navigate to the middle of the NOAA PW website left side panel and select *Lustre* (see the red arrow in :numref:`Figure %s <select-lustre>`), and then click "Add Storage" at the top right as shown in the red-circle.
+To do so, navigate to the middle of the NOAA PW website left side panel and select *Lustre* (see the red arrow in :numref:`Figure %s <select-lustre>`), and then click *Add Storage* at the top right, as shown in the red circle.

 .. _select-lustre: